 To see images of the NGEF team’s July 2013 trip to the monument in Normandy, visit our Facebook album.
 Read more about NGEF’s most recent trip to the monument on our blog and in the National Guard magazine article.

 Interested in visiting?
 Book your trip now with the NGAUS D-Day Battlefield Tour, benefiting the National Guard Educational Foundation.
+Final payment is due by August 22nd.
 Read more here.

 The three flags that fly in front of the monument have been generously donated in perpetuity by Annin Flagmakers of Roseland, N.J.